DmpouyaRammaru/PixelDHNN/README.md

 Rammaru Dempoya

 This repository and code are based on the below paper.

-This repository and code are follows the below paper.
 * HNN by S.Greydanus (https://github.com/greydanus/hamiltonian-nn)
 * DHNN by A.Sosanya (https://github.com/DrewSosa/dissipative_hnns)